angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 :card[Lion's Eye Diamond] is an incredibly strong card that allows you, in your piles, to cheat on mana.
-It has some limitations in not allowing you to use counter magic to protect anything you cast with it but the benefits are so large that these are not a concern.
+It has some limitations in not allowing you to use countermagic to protect anything you cast with it but the benefits are so large that these are not a concern.
 It is one of the cards that enables the fastest wins and the most mana efficient piles in the deck.
 You should almost always run one as a core card in the deck however any more can be a liability as it has